 and do not require antibiotic therapy.

-One of the common mistakes in antibiotic therapy is the appointment of antifungal agents simultaneously with the antibiotic in order to prevent fungal complications and dysbiosis.
-It should be emphasized that with the use of modern antibacterial agents in immunocompetent patients, the risk of developing fungal superinfection is minimal, therefore, the simultaneous administration of antimycotics in this case is not justified.
-The combination of an antibiotic with an antifungal agent is advisable only in patients receiving cytostatic or antineoplastic therapy or in HIV-infected patients.
-In these cases, prophylactic administration of systemic antimycotics (ketoconazole, miconazole, fluconazole), but not nystatin, is justified.
+One of the common mistakes in antibiotic therapy is the appointment of antifungal agents simultaneously with antibiotics in order to prevent fungal complications and dysbacteriosis.
+It should be emphasized that with the use of modern antibacterial agents in immunocompetent patients, the risk of developing fungal superinfection is minimal, so the simultaneous administration of antimycotics in this case is not justified.
+The combination of an antibiotic with an antifungal agent is advisable only in patients receiving cytostatic or antitumor therapy or in HIV-infected patients.
+In these cases, the prophylactic administration of systemic antimycotics (ketoconazole, miconazole, fluconazole), but not nystatin, is justified.
 The latter is practically not absorbed in the gastrointestinal tract and is not able to prevent fungal superinfection of other localization - the oral cavity, respiratory or urinary tract, genitals.
-The often practiced appointment of nystatin for the prevention of intestinal dysbiosis does not find a logical explanation at all.
+The often practiced prescription of nystatin to prevent intestinal dysbacteriosis does not find a logical explanation at all.

-Isolation of fungi of the genus Candidafrom the oral cavity or urinary tract of patients in most cases serves as evidence of asymptomatic colonization that does not require corrective antifungal therapy.
+Isolation of fungi of the genus Candida from the mouth or urinary tract patients in most cases is evidence of asymptomatic colonization that does not require corrective antifungal therapy.

 II.
 Mistakes in choosing an antibacterial drug

-Perhaps the largest number of errors that arise in outpatient practice are associated with the choice of antibacterial agent.
-The choice of antibiotic should be based on the following basic criteria:
+Perhaps, largest number errors that occur in outpatient practice is associated with the choice of antibacterial agent.
+The choice of antibiotic should be made taking into account the following main criteria:

 • spectrum of antimicrobial activity of the drug in vitro;

-• regional level of pathogen resistance to antibiotics;
+• regional level of antibiotic resistance of pathogens;

 • drug safety.
-The determining factor in the choice of the drug should be the spectrum of natural activity of the antibiotic: it is necessary that it covers the main causative agents of community-acquired respiratory tract infections (see Table 3).
+The determining factor in the choice of the drug should be the spectrum of natural activity of the antibiotic: it is necessary that it covers the main causative agents of community-acquired respiratory tract infections (see table 3).
 Table 3.
-The most significant pathogens of community-acquired respiratory tract infections.
+The most significant causative agents of community-acquired respiratory tract infections.
 In addition, when choosing a drug, one should take into account the level of acquired resistance of pathogens in the population.
-The main trends regarding the resistance of pathogens noted in recent years are reflected in Table 4.
+The main trends regarding the resistance of pathogens noted in last years are shown in Table 4.
 Table 4.
-Current problems of resistance of the most common pathogens of community-acquired respiratory tract infections.
+Modern problems of resistance of the most common causative agents of community-acquired respiratory tract infections.

 Microorganisms Modern problems of treatment

-Streptococcus pneumoniae Decreased sensitivity to beta-lactams; resistance to penicillin in Russia does not exceed 2%, but strains with moderate sensitivity are 10-20%. b-lactams (amoxicillin, ampicillin, III-IV generation cephalosporins, carbapenems) retain full clinical efficacy against penicillin-resistant pneumococci, while the efficacy of generation I-II cephalosporins may be reduced.
+Streptococcus pneumoniae Decreased sensitivity to beta-lactams; resistance to penicillin in Russia does not exceed 2%, but strains with moderate sensitivity account for 10 - 20%. b-lactams (amoxicillin, ampicillin, III-IV generation cephalosporins, carbapenems) retain full clinical efficacy against penicillin-resistant pneumococci, while the effectiveness of I-II generation cephalosporins may be reduced.

-Low natural activity of oral cephalosporins of the third generation, primarily ceftibuten.
-Growth of resistance to macrolides: in Europe from 8 to 35%, in Russia - about 12%; resistance is associated with clinical therapy failure.
+Low natural activity of third-generation oral cephalosporins, primarily ceftibuten.
+The growth of resistance to macrolides: in Europe from 8 to 35%, in Russia - about 12%; resistance is associated with clinical failure of therapy.

 Low natural activity of early fluoroquinolones; in recent years, an increase in the frequency of resistant strains has been noted; high activity of new fluoroquinolones - minimal resistance.

 in.
-Resistance to penicillin and other b-lactams has not been reported.
+Resistance to penicillin and other b-lactams has not been described.

-Haemophilus influenzae Production of b-lactamases in 1 - 40%, in Russia does not exceed 10%; clinically, amoxicillin is not inferior to protected penicillins.
-There is practically no resistance to amoxicillin / clavulanate, cephalosporins of II-IV generations, fluoroquinolones.
+haemophilus influenzae Production of b-lactamase in 1 - 40%, in Russia does not exceed 10%; clinically, amoxicillin is not inferior to protected penicillins.
+There is practically no resistance to amoxicillin / clavulanate, II-IV generation cephalosporins, fluoroquinolones.

 The natural activity of macrolides is low, the risk of bacteriological treatment failure is high.
 Resistance to co-trimoxazole in Russia is about 20%.